-Summer Story of Fishing July 2018 with Sharon and Kevin Shaw out of Port Canaveral.
+A Summer Story of Fishing July 2018 with the Shaws out of Port Canaveral

-Nearshore fishing charter guide, Captain Richard that was performing and expertly executing his trade before our very eyes.
-I’ve seen the great artist, talented musicians, and skilled workman, but we’d not imagined what we were in-store for today when we left the dock at Port Canaveral in the early morning dawn on a fishing charter.
+Our fishing charter guide, Captain Richard, was performing and expertly executing his trade before our very eyes.
+I’ve seen the great artist, talented musicians, and skilled workman, but we’d not imagined what we were in-store for today.
+We left the dock at Port Canaveral in the early morning dawn and set off on a nearshore fishing charter.

 “Where are we going?”
 I asked like an excited child as soon as we idled toward the mouth of the port.

-“I’m gonna scout for some live bait down the beach, it’s a little distance to where they’ve been, but getting good live bait is worth the effort and time if we are going nearshore fishing” replied Captain Richard.
+“I’m gonna scout for some live bait down the beach, it’s a little distance to where they’ve been, but getting good live bait is worth the effort and time if we are going fishing nearshore” replied Captain Richard.

 Within minutes we were cruising down the shoreline with the salty morning breeze brushing our faces and our Captain keeping a keen eye out for signs of bait.
 It wasn’t long until he’d found what he was looking for and his sharp eyes and accomplished cast net skills captured hundreds of perfect live “pilchards” (as he’d call them) in one swift swing of the massive net.
 Bingo!
 In less than a minute an encompassing net throw, a brisk shake, the generous sized live well was black with live pilchards.
 He took a few minutes to tidy up the boat and baitwell while taking time to show us what we’d be using this morning.
 “What a great fishing charter this is going to be”, I thought.